ldesousa/HexAsciiBNF/README.md

 Description
 --------------------------------------------------------------------------------------

-Defines a grammar to encode hexagonal raster in ASCII text files.
+Defines a grammar to encode hexagonal rasters in ASCII text files.

 Please consult the BNF file for the exact meaning of each parameter.